Facility Safety · 2–5 min toolbox talk

 Safety Reminders

-- Do not hang items on sprinkler systems.
+- Do not hang anything from sprinkler heads or piping.

 Ask the Crew